 Choosing a reliable outsourcing partner is not easy and has to be done after careful thought and evaluating a host of parameters.
 This act is not a onetime one off decision similar to a business transaction with a supplier of goods.
 It usually is a start of a long term relationship based on mutual trust, confidence and capability.
 When it comes to seeking insurance outsourcing services, a greater level of caution is necessary.
 This is because it’s a question of dealing with client faith and belief placed on the parent insurance company, a part of which is transferred to the outsourcing partner along with outsourcing functions.

 Before zeroing in on the ideal outsourcing partner, a number of crucial decisions have to be taken and a clear line of vision should emerge on what is expected from them.
 The process should start from defining the final result that is expected and then evaluating the services offered by various partners in the business.
 Having a clear cut idea about what is required goes a long way in selecting the best outsourcing partner.
 Here too the needs of different sectors so far as outsourcing is concerned will not be similar.
-The capabilities of an outsourcing company that can take in insurance support services will not be the same as say those that can handle IT, ITES or other BPO services.
+The capabilities of an outsourcing company that can take in insurance back office support services will not be the same as say those that can handle IT, ITES or other BPO services.

 Following a few broad guidelines can help in choosing the best insurance outsourcing companies.
 These are –